mohammadprgrm20123/flutter_book_shop/README.md

 ## Items used and observed in this project

 - [x] Clean code

- .
-MVC architecture
+- [x] MVC architecture
- .
-Work with the Dave package for server-side requests .
-Widget test
+- [x] Work with the Dave package for server-side requests
+- [x] Widget test
- .
-Use of Get package for Estate Management
+- [x] Use of Get package for Estate Management
- .
-Use Jason Server to send requests
+- [x] Use Jason Server to send requests